tudormihail5/SomeHaskellFunctions/README.md

 ### Challenges I ran into:

 I found Exercise 4 the hardest one by far, as it requested many functions.
 But this was not the main problem.
 It took me a while to properly understand what I am supposed to do.
+But after some research on the Sieve of Eratosthenes, everything worked smoothly.